 Ofgem introduced the Energy Assist tariff in 2018 as a temporary measure, to be replaced with the Default Tariff Cap.
 This is the government's price cap for all customers on Standard and default tariffs.
-Some customers may see a price increase because of this change.
-Your price is the lowest within the price cap, and has been worked out based on the new Direct Debit discount*, even if this is not your payment method.
+Some customers have seen a price increase because of this change.
+Your price is the lowest within the price cap and has been worked out based on the new Direct Debit discount*, even if this is not your payment method.

 How can I manage my energy?

 There are ways we can help you save money and use less energy: